 There are a few select locations above Napa Valley that provide some of the best overlooks and views and this is one of them.
 Long Road and some of the private ridge top roads on and around Pritchard Hill certainly qualify in this regard.
-This is all hillside land – Continuum owns 172 total acres of which approximately 62 acres are currently planted to several red varietals including Cabernet Franc, Cabernet Sauvignon, Merlot and Petit Verdot.
+This is all hillside land – Continuum owns 172 total acres of which approximately 62 acres are currently planted to several red varieties including Cabernet Franc, Cabernet Sauvignon, Merlot and Petit Verdot.
 All their vineyards are planted between an elevation of between about 1300 and 1600 feet.

 And the property is planted to over 550 olive trees – each year they hand harvest these and press them locally.
 Guests can sample this olive oil during tasting – they don’t make a lot of olive oil, so it is sold via their mailing list to current customers.

 Continuum is a tribute to their family heritage and builds upon the decades of experience they have accumulated in the California and International wine industry.
 They have no plans to become a large winery rather concentrating their efforts on a single vintage of small production hand crafted premium wine.
-Tim Mondavi who for 30 years ran Robert Mondavi’s premium wine program from 1974 until 2004 and was also involved in the wine making for Opus One, is the winemaker for Continuum.
+Tim Mondavi was winemaker for Robert Mondavi’s premium wine program from 1974 until 2004 and was also involved in the wine making for Opus One, is the winemaker for Continuum.